 Smith holds a USATF Level 1 certification and is a certified personal trainer.
 He is married to Shannon Smith and has two sons, Aiden and Bradley.
 The Smiths currently reside in Concord, Michigan.

-Erika Vogel begins her third year as the assistant coach of the Spring Arbor University men’s and women’s track and field teams.
+Erika Vogel begins her fourth year as the assistant coach of the Spring Arbor University men’s and women’s track and field teams.

 Vogel arrived at Spring Arbor after a highly successful year on the staff at Carthage College where she worked with sprint, jump and multi-event athletes.
 While with the Red Men/Lady Reds, she coached the 2014 NCAA DIII Indoor National Champion and the Outdoor National runner-up in the men's high jump.
 Vogel also saw her athletes claim two All-American honors in the women's 400-meter dash and multiple conference titles.